Div16s/CS201-PROJECT/README.md

 # CS201-PROJECT
-SUFFIX TREE
+SUFFIX TREE,
-There are three codes in this folder
+There are three code-files in this PROJECT
 1. subandrepeat.c
     This above code demonstrates the implementation of suffix tree using ukkonen algorithm and its first two applications.
     A.)To find if a substring is present in a text